 The Arts Grad who's distilling gin and inspiration

 UofG Arts Grad Helen studied English Literature and Language in Glasgow, all the while brewing ideas for diversifying her family farm back home in Pitlochry.
-Today, she is both forager and founder at Badvo Distillery - successfully launching a unique Scottish Gin range and distilling not only great products, but the true essence of entrepreneurship along the way too!
+Today, she is entrepreneur, forager and founder at Badvo Distillery - successfully launching a unique Scottish Gin range !

 This special episode of Sound Tracks was recorded live at Drygate Distillery, in front of an audience of 100 students and alumni.